top of page

 McClugage Bridge history was made in Peoria at the close of 2023, as crews successfully floated and lifted a signature 7-million pound arch onto the new eastbound structure, reaching a major milestone for the project and signaling the final stretch of construction for the Illinois River crossing.

-With the arch successfully positioned, some finishing touches still remain for the eastbound McClugage, including setting the remaining beams, perfecting the bridge deck, parapets, and barrier wall, and ensuring the seamless reconstruction of the bridge over IL 29.
+With the arch successfully positioned, crews are back to work this spring.
+Some bridge work remains for the eastbound McClugage, including setting the remaining beams, perfecting the bridge deck, parapets, and barrier wall, and ensuring the seamless reconstruction of the bridge over IL 29.
 At the same time, additional project features are underway, including multi-use paths, trailhead parking lots, fresh pavement on the East Peoria side, and the installation of highway lighting on the bridge.
-And the final act?
-The removal of the existing eastbound bridge.
+Construction is slated to be completed by Spring 2025.
+The removal of the existing eastbound bridge will be the final piece of construction.
+The new McClugage Bridge is scheduled to open to vehicular traffic this fall.

-Stay tuned and in the know by visiting McClugageBridge.com and subscribing for email updates!
+Stay tuned and in the know by visiting subscribing for email updates!

 WHAT?